 Here’s our top content tips:

-If your business wants to reach young audiences, TikTok ads should be on your radar.
+If your business wants to reach young audiences with paid media, TikTok ads should be on your radar.

 There is less competition for ad space compared to Facebook or Instagram, and exciting formats available for advertisers to want to push the creative envelope.